 If you have taken the LSAT, a current Credential Assembly Service (CAS) file consisting of a recent LSAT score (taken within the last five years) and all academic transcripts.
 If you have taken the GRE and wish to submit your score, a recent GRE score (taken within the last five years) through ETS by selecting Seton Hall Law as a recipient, as well as a CAS file with all academic transcripts.
 If you haven't already taken the LSAT, be sure you are registered and ready to go for the test date of your choice.
 Registering early will ensure that you are placed at the testing center of your choice.
 Looking for free test prep?
 Check out Khan Academy Official LSAT Prep.
 Khan academy also offers free GRE test prep for quantitative reasoning.

 Build the skills and confidence to succeed on the LSAT.

 A current letter of recommendation (written within the last two years).
 An additional one or two letters and/or LSAC Evaluations are strongly encouraged.
 How to obtain an outstanding letter of recommendation.

 The application is available electronically on the Law School Admissions Council (LSAC) website.
 All supporting documentation must be submitted through a valid Credential Assembly Service (CAS) account.

 The Admissions Process

-Seton Hall Law prides itself in selecting budding legal talent through a combination of competitive academic records, LSAT scores, relevant experience and character.
+Seton Hall Law prides itself in selecting budding legal talent through a combination of competitive academic records, LSAT or GRE scores, relevant experience and character.